Undergraduate and Taught Masters students:

 Each tutorial lasts 30 minutes (45 minutes during the summer months for the Taught Masters dissertation) and are given by PhD students.
 These tutorials can be booked by coming to the Learning and Teaching Development office (located in room RG01, opposite the main staircase) in person with a £5 returnable deposit.

-To get the most out of these tutorials, students should send some old or new written work, even if it is in the planning or draft stages, to firstname.lastname@example.org a minimum of two working days before the tutorial.
+To get the most out of these tutorials, students can send some old or new written work, even if it is only in the planning or draft stages, to firstname.lastname@example.org a minimum of two working days before the tutorial.

-We would encourage you to identify the key issues and problems or specific questions that you wish to discuss with your tutor when you email your work as this will give the tutor time to prepare and ensure a more focused and productive tutorial.
-It is unfortunately not possible for tutors to read essays during the tutorial and give feedback.
+We would encourage you to identify the key issues and problems or specific questions that you wish to discuss with your tutor when you email your work as this will give the tutor time to prepare and ensure a more focused and productive tutorial tailored to your needs.

-This is not a proofreading service.
+This is not a proofreading service, however we are able to help you improve your proofreading skills.
 Tutors are unable to correct English language, grammar or spelling, nor can they assist you with essay content.
 For that reason your tutor may be from any field of study and are not matched to your own subject area.

 If you need to cancel a tutorial for any reason, this must be done no fewer than two working days in advance or you will lose your £5 deposit.

-Due to high demand, each student is limited to three 1:1 sessions each term.
+Due to high demand, each student is limited to three one-to-one sessions each term.
+The tutorials are strictly confidential and we only keep records for monitoring purposes.